manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

 To round it out, this function finds the number of consecutive elements in a list that, starting from the beginning of the list, have the value `V`.
 It recursively checks the first element of the list, and once it finds a value that doesn't match it stops checking.

-Lots of recursive functions in Prolog!
+Lots of recursive functions in Prolog this week!

 ## Conclusion

 Some sneaky tricky challenges this week.
 I look forward to seeing what is in store for next week, and what appropriate/inappropiate languages I'll randomly select for myself.

+Thanks as always!